thekk1/Flurry/README.md

 Download and unzip to your WoW Addon folder. (..\World of Warcraft\_retail_\Interface\AddOns) Rename folder "Flurry-master" to "Flurry".

+## Before update: Save your spec-files, they will be overridden.

 ## Addon changes equip by this events:
 - ZONE_CHANGED
 - ZONE_CHANGED_INDOORS